djpiper28/CockatriceTournamentBot/README.md

 bot running on the same machine as the program that uses it.

 ## Help it is borked
-compile with `make build-debug` and then run it with a debugger and get the full backtrace of the program.
+Compile with `make -j` and have DEBUG enabled in the makefile and then run it with a debugger and get the full backtrace of the program.
 Make sure that the program is called with an argument of `3` to get some verbose mongoose logs.

 ## TODO:
 - add tricebot rate limit (wip)